vi4m/vi4m.github.io/_posts/2014-08-23-apple-and-opensource.markdown

 Apple is known for being the most closed company in the world.
 But let's see what is the truth about it.

-Let's take a look into the openess of Apple from 3 perspectives.
+Let's take a quick look into the openess of Apple from 3 perspectives.

 1. Development
 2. Community